Send photos and a location pin

 Technical specification

-Dishwasher supply and waste work should be approached with awareness of SANS 10252-1 principles for water supply and drainage in buildings.
-On site, that means controllable isolation, serviceable access, leakage protection, backflow-conscious waste routing and a connection method that suits the existing Randburg kitchen plumbing.
+Dishwasher supply and waste work should be approached with awareness of SANS 10252-1, the South African National Standard framework used for water-supply and drainage principles in buildings.
+On site, that means controllable isolation, serviceable access, leakage protection, backflow-conscious waste guidance and a connection method that suits the existing Randburg kitchen plumbing.
 The practical aim is not only to make the appliance run, but to prevent dirty sink waste from being pulled back toward the dishwasher, keep the shutoff valve reachable and protect the cupboard from slow hidden leaks.
 Exact compliance certification should always be confirmed against the current standard, the appliance manual and the conditions found at the property.
 This wording is intentionally SANS-aware rather than a generic appliance description, because the safety issue is the building water supply and drainage path, not only the dishwasher.

 For a new appliance isolation point, DZR (Dezincification Resistant) brass is a stronger specification than generic low-grade fittings where local water conditions, pressure changes and future service access matter.
 The valve must be reachable, clearly isolated from other fixtures and positioned so the dishwasher can be removed later without breaking cupboards.
 This is especially important where older Randburg kitchens have tight sink cupboards, shared cold feeds or previous appliance alterations.